Most Popular Bible Translations

 Although the NKJV updates the language of the KJV, some critics argue that it still retains much of the archaic language and sentence structures that may be challenging for modern readers.
 It also retains certain outdated words and phrases that may require additional explanation or study to fully grasp their meaning.
 Some readers may find the transition from the traditional language to the modernized portions of the NKJV to be jarring or inconsistent.

-See alsoย Exploring The Minor Prophets
+See alsoย Exploring The Book Of Revelation

 Popularity and Usage